bobmarks/kafka-connect-testcontainers-custom-smt/README.md

 # Kafka Connect integration test using TestContainers and a Custom SMT

-Using TestContainers to integration test a Kafka Connect with a custon SMT.
+Using TestContainers to integration test a Kafka Connect with a custom SMT.

 See [original StackOverflow question](https://stackoverflow.com/questions/77128033/testing-custom-kafka-connect-smt-using-test-containers)
 .